 Undoubtedly Paris’s foremost museum, visiting the Louvre is almost always on every tourist’s must-see list.
-The Louvre boasts a world-class collection of art and antiquities, several noteworthy cafes, and a diverse array of store fronts.
 Originally built to serve as a fortress in the 12th Century, The Louvre underwent extensive reconstruction during the 16th and 17h century to become the stunning palace we see today.
 The museum was first opened in 1793 and instantly became a symbol of France’s artistic accomplishments.
 As a historical monument with more than 35,000 works of art and over eight million tourists a year, visiting The Louvre can certainly feel daunting.
 But, with the right information, you can get the most out of your visit to the renowned museum.

 Below you will find INSIDR’s comprehensive guide to visiting the Louvre including what to see, when to go and how to organize your time.
 For more info on all the other great museums Paris has to offer, check out our INSIDR Paris Museums Guide!
 We’ve got you covered while you visit Paris.

 3 Reasons for Visiting the Louvre in Paris

 1. It’s one of the most iconic places in Paris

 No visit to the Louvre would be complete without taking in the palace’s amazing architecture.
 Stretching along several blocks of the stunning Rue de Rivoli, The Louvre Museum blends several architectural styles designed by the rotating cast of monarchs that lived inside the palace walls.
 The exterior of the Louvre, with its arched windows and roman-style statues, is an impressive example of French Renaissance architecture.
 Meanwhile, the palace’s interior provides visitors with a range of baroque and neoclassical architectural features.